shey2142/FreeCodeCamp_Journey/README.md

 2.test_module.py

 The unit tests for this project are in test_module.py.
 We imported the tests from test_module.py to main.py for your convenience.
 The tests will run automatically whenever you hit the "run" button.

+## License
+This project belongs to Free Code Camp and has an educational aspect